 - International Baccalaureate

 The International Baccalaureate Diploma Program is a two-year curriculum for students ages 16 to 19 and is similar to the final year of secondary school in Europe.
 UAF grants advanced credit, with a waiver of fees, for IB higher-level and some standard-level exams on which students have earned a score of 4 or better, or a score of 5 or better for mathematics (see Table 7).
-To receive IB credit, students should submit an official copy of their IB exam results to the Office of Admissions and the Registrar.
+To receive IB credit, students should submit an official copy of their IB exam results to the Office of Admissions.

 UAF Credit by Exam

 Credit by exam can be earned at UAF by students who are currently enrolled.
 Most courses are available for credit by exam, except those with numbers ending -90 through -99 (193, 292, 497, etc.).
 A course challenged for credit cannot duplicate a course for which credit has already been granted or in which the student is currently enrolled.
 It is up to the discretion of the department and instructor to decide which courses can be challenged, the testing method and grading procedures.
 Credit by exam may not be requested for audited courses until one year has passed since the end of the semester in which the course was audited.